ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `none` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 30.
-Rebalancing consumer groups metric metadata" caption-side="bottom"}
+{: caption="Rebalancing consumer groups metric metadata" caption-side="bottom"}

 While it is expected that this figure is occasionally >0 (as broker restarts happen frequently,) sustained high levels suggest that consumers might be restarting frequently and leaving or rejoining the consumer groups.
 Check you client logs.